rubenwardy/minetest_modding_book/_en/map/lvm.md

 ```

 When you run this, you'll notice that `data[vi]` is an integer.
 This is because
-the engine doesn't store nodes using their name string, as string comparison
+the engine doesn't store nodes using strings, for performance reasons.
-is slow.
 Instead, the engine uses an integer called a content ID.
 You can find out the content ID for a particular type of node with
 `get_content_id()`.
 For example: